quiaro/trivia-demo/README.md

 ### `yarn run cypress open`

 Launches the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) where the app's test suite can be run.
+To run the test suite, make sure the local development server is up and running (`yarn start`).

 ### `yarn build`